bluelabsio/records-mover/docs/source/records_mover.records.rst

    user ought to be able to select their records format in advance and use the correct subclass.

-   I exclude UntypedRecordsHints as it hasn't been used in any other part of the public interface.
+   I exclude UntypedRecordsHints and RecordsFormatType as it hasn't been used in any other part of the public interface.

 .. automodule:: records_mover.records
    :members:
    :undoc-members:
    :show-inheritance:
-   :exclude-members: DelimitedRecordsFormat, ParquetRecordsFormat, ProcessingInstructions, PartialRecordsHints, RecordsSchema, RecordsFormat, UntypedRecordsHints
+   :exclude-members: DelimitedRecordsFormat, ParquetRecordsFormat, ProcessingInstructions, PartialRecordsHints, RecordsSchema, RecordsFormat, UntypedRecordsHints, RecordsFormatType

    .. autoclass:: records_mover.records.DelimitedRecordsFormat
       :undoc-members: